-Looking for an online fax service?
-Here's everything you need to know about how to choose one.
-If you're in a hurry, just scroll down to see our best picks and read our staff reviews of the services we chose to recommend.
+If you're looking for an online fax service for your business needs in 2017, here's everything you need to know about how to choose one.
+After reviewing dozens of online fax services, we came up with a buyer's guide, list of best picks and created a thorough review of each winner.
 You can also see a full list of online fax service vendors and a breakdown of how we chose Business News Daily's best picks.

 Online fax services allow you to send and receive faxes through your email account, as well as store those faxes digitally.
 Most services offer a low monthly subscription fee with little to no money down, and so long as you select a reputable vendor, these services are reliable and secure.